NaomiMod/Rent-A-Hero-No1/SNR_Files.md

 - `PARAMETER DATA`: List of floats for positioning chars / camera location on each scene.
 - `TEXT DATA POINTERS`: An array of pointers specifying dialogue offset in .SNR file.

+# .SNR Header

-# .SNR has an header of `0x40` with the following data:
+.SNR has an header of `0x40` with the following data:

 |Address|Length (hex)|Description|
 |-------|------------|-----------|